enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	![[Pasted image 20220701110708.png]]
 questions: Why do we use Identity matrix for the e whats kind of values are in the design matrix?
 For example?
-**Why is correlated regressors a problem? #reformulate**
-	Because by avoiding large correlation in our design matrix we can avoid having to change all of the Xs and Betas?
-	2. Ancova
 What does covariance means? #unclear

  Why do we have to do Convolution with  HRF?